openedx/codejail/README.rst

 well.

 Security is enforced with AppArmor.
-If your operating system doesn't support AppArmor, then CodeJail won't protect the execution.
+If your operating system doesn't support AppArmor, or if the AppArmor profile is not defined and configured correctly, then CodeJail will not protect the execution.

 CodeJail is designed to be configurable, and will auto-configure itself for Python execution if you install it properly.
-The configuration is designed to be flexible: it can run in safe mode or unsafe mode.
-This helps support large development groups where only some of the developers are involved enough with secure execution to configure AppArmor on their development machines.

-If CodeJail is not configured for safe execution, it will execution Python using the same API, but will not guard against malicious code.
-This allows the same code to be used on safe-configured or non-safe-configured developer's machines.

 A CodeJail sandbox consists of several pieces: